 Day 1 Overland Track

-I took the supplied transport to the shores of Dove lake for lunch in the form of a subway sandwich.
+I took the supplied transport to the shores of Dove lake for lunch.
+I packed out a Subway sandwich that I purchased in Davenport earlier in the day.
 The weather was crisp but clear and I was looking forward to the hike.

 The climb to Cradle mountain didn’t take too long and I was greeted with a 360 degree views.
 I will let the photos below replace the thousand words that I could use to describe the views of the highlands.
 After time of self reflection and a start to the trip that promised only good things I descended and made it to the Waterfall Valley Hut, my first camp for the night.
 Although I carried a tent I chose to stay in the hut and socialise with the others.

 After dinner several of us went searching for nocturnal wildlife and sighted a wombat and several wallabies.

 Total of 12km in 5 hours including all stops for rests / photos / lunch etc.

 After a rather sleepless night due in part to my lack of earplugs we set off early to climb the dominating Barn Bluff which towers above the campsite and was a 7km round trip.
 The weather forecast for the next couple of days dictated our hiking plans.
 There was a low pressure trough approaching in a day or two and any side trips to the peaks would have to happen now while the weather was calm and still.

 Myself, Valerie, Sofie, Doug and Keiren (I think) from Broome, Jennifer and Lawrence from New South Wales, Doug the Canadian and the 3 other backpackers set off.
 The other 25 or so people decided to keep walking the track and not take this deviation.
 The climb was not so difficult, over broken boulders near the summit, but a little easier than the climb to Cradle Mountain in my opinion.
 Others thought the climb was more difficult.
 Once again the views were stunning over the alpine region with many lakes visible.